-- Under “Interests,” you want to type in all of those pages and interests you looked up while conducting a graph search (see above).
+- Under “Interests,” you want to type in all of those pages and interests you looked up while conducting a search (see above).
 Your ad will then target fans that like similar pages to your own or your competitors’ pages.

-- Target your ad to 175K to 1 million people.
-“If you’re a local business,” says Porterfield, “It’s [wide-spread reach] not going to happen, so don’t worry about it.”
+- Target your ad to 175 thousand to 1 million people.
+“If you’re a local business,” says Porterfield, “[wide-spread reach] is not going to happen, so don’t worry about it.”

-These are Porterfield’s guidelines for what to expect to spend on a $97 Facebook ad:
+Porterfield’s guidelines for what to expect to spend on a $97 Facebook ad:

-1) From fan to lead: $1-$5
+1) From fan to lead: $1-$5.

 2) From non-fan to lead: $3-$8 — “It’s cheaper to advertise to your own fan base,” Porterfield says.

 3) From lead to customer: $10-$30.
-Example: $200 on ads = 10 sales = $20/customer
+Example: $200 on ads = 10 sales = $20/customer.

-4) Daily spend: $50 ($10 a day is an option)
+4) Daily spend: $50 ($10 a day is an option).

-Follow up with Email
+Follow up with email

 Porterfield strongly suggests “sealing the deal” with email.
 After you’ve created your Facebook Ad, gained sign-ups/opt-ins, and delivered your giveaway, don’t stop there!
 Follow up with emails thanking attendees or signups, and other emails.
 Porterfield says after a webinar, she emails attendees or signups as many as five times after the webinar has happened (but no more than once a week).
 She sends two emails with a replay of the webinar, a “last chance” email to view the webinar before she takes it off of her website, and another if the recipient hasn’t responded or purchased.